mneri/rice.js/README.md

         password: null
     }

-Actually only `simple` and `nickserv` auth methods are supported, SASL coming soon.
+Actually only `simple` and `nickserv`, and `sasl` methods are supported.
+For `sasl` you should supply additional parameters:

+    auth: {
+        type: 'sasl',
+        nick: 'jdoe',
+        user: 'jdoe',
+        password: 'supersecretpassword'
+    }

 Other Features
 ======